kelvinyangli/kelvinyangli.github.io/_pages/cv.md

   * Assisted in preliminary power analysis, post hoc data analysis on multiple experiments
   * Assisted in writing final report and journal paper

-* Data Scientist (Internship), Feb 2017 - Jul 2017, ANZ Bank
+* Data Scientist (AMSI Internship), Feb 2017 - Jul 2017, ANZ Bank
-  * AMSI internship at ANZ’s Analytics and Insights team
-  * Worked in a scaled agile work environment as a data scientist
+  * Worked in the scaled agile environment as a data scientist in Analytics and Insights
-  * Built causal Bayesian models to model customer advocacy
+  * Built causal Bayesian models to analyse the relations among customer advocacy, NPS scores and product holdings

 * Teaching Associate, Semester 2 2015, Semester 2 2016, Semester 1 2018, Monash University
-  * Tutored Modelling for Data Analysis for Master of Data Science degree
+  * Tutored the course Modelling for Data Analysis (FIT5197) for Master of Data Science degree
   * Assisted in course development and refreshment, including assessments and exam development

 * Data Analyst, Nov 2013 - Feb 2014, Endeavour Foundation